entrity/stackedit-computer-vision/papers-read/Detail/From 3D Scene Geometry to Human Workspace.md

 ## Method
 Insight: only 2 constraints on pose relevant for embedding in 3D geometry:
 1. the space/volume occupied by pose - volumes cannot intersect
-2. the surfaces contacted by pose
+2. the surfaces contacted by pose - pose must be supported by surfaces in the scene

 Discretize space around the human into blocks.
 Collection of blocks is 3x5x7 ($x\times y\times z$)
-1. Is block occupied by human?
+3. Is block occupied by human?
 4. Does block require external support?
 In what direction?
 (Simplify by using only 3 orthogonal orientations for support)

+Binary tensor represents whether each block in discretized scene is
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE5Nzc5MTMxNiwtMTc1NDQyNzQxMV19
+eyJoaXN0b3J5IjpbLTE0MzgyMjIzMDgsLTE3NTQ0Mjc0MTFdfQ
+==
 -->